jharris1679/community_health/README.md

 **Degree**: The number of edges connected to a node

 **Weight**: A property of an edge, for us weight represents repeated interaction between a pair of members.

+**Correlation**: A relationship between two variables, often indicating the presence some third factor that keeps the two in step with each other.
+It may also be true that variable A causes variable B or vice versa.
+There's even a chance it's a complete coincidence.
+When we find an unexpectedly strong correlation, we should meet it with skepticism and look for logical reasons why it might not be meaningful.

+**Correlation Coefficient**: A value between -1 and 1 that represents the strength of a correlation.

 ### Analysis
  - Calculate network density